BenBrostoff/BenBrostoff.github.io/_posts/2014-08-26-querying-in-mongo-with-node.md

 <script src="https://gist.github.com/BenBrostoff/1dc63a0d77649f73a02e.js"></script>

 What's nice about Mongo is that passing in an array to sort will sort based on the order of the array - in this case, we sort first by alphabetical order and then by temperature.
 Now that all 2,963 documents are sorted, I can iterate through the cursor and pull out the first entry for each state.
 I know that this entry represents the month high because of how the cursor was sorted.
-Every time the state chages, we'll arrive at the new month high and can add a key value pair to each document accordingly.
+Every time the state chages, we'll arrive at the new month high and can add a key-value pair to each document accordingly.
 This addition of the key-value pairs occurs in the database using the <a href="http://docs.mongodb.org/manual/reference/method/db.collection.update/" target="_blank"> `update` method </a> in Mongo.

 <script src="https://gist.github.com/BenBrostoff/3c723f970997a707c5a0.js"></script>